Tethik/on-air/README.md

 Connects the webcam of my computer to my "on-air" sign.
 It toggles our cheap wifi lamp dongle thingy (https://github.com/vikstrous/zengge-lightcontrol) on or off, based on whether or not my webcam is active.

-IP and device file are hardcoded for now, because I'm too lazy to make it into configuration.

 ## Install

 Running the application requires that you have `inotifywait` and `fuser` installed.
 Also Linux, most likely 🐧